kfigarri/kfigarri.github.io/content/post/grocery-assistant/index.md

 As a student living in the UK, balancing study, life, and cooking has been a challenge.
 Between coursework, lectures, and late-night study sessions, I often forget what’s already sitting in my fridge.
 This leads to the all-too-familiar outcome: buying groceries I already have, letting things expire, and ultimately wasting food and money.

-I wanted a solution that didn’t require me to change my habits or download new apps—just something that worked where I already spend time: **WhatsApp**.
+I wanted a solution that didn’t require me to change my habits or download new apps, just something that worked where I already spend time: **WhatsApp**.

+---

 ## 2. The Solution

-I built a **Grocery Assistant**—an AI-powered tool that helps me:
+I built a **Grocery Assistant**, an AI-powered tool that helps me:

 - Extract items from receipt images and store them in a live inventory table
 - Remind me of expiring items and help generate grocery lists
 - Communicate entirely through **WhatsApp**, which I already use daily

-This means no extra app installations, no switching platforms—just smart grocery help through a familiar interface.
+This means no extra app installations, no switching platforms, just smart grocery help through a familiar interface.

 ---